 Life at camp takes full advantage of our outdoor setting.
 Activities include field sports, basketball, volleyball, swimming, archery, and hiking.
-Please be sure to pack appropriate attire for outdoor activities.
+Please be sure to pack appropriate attire for outdoor activities paying close attention to the packing list.

 Conduct

 All campers are expected to act in ways appropriate to an Orthodox Christian setting.
 While all disciplinary action will be taken to attempt resolution on site, the Camp Director reserves the right to dismiss campers for gross violations of camp rules.
 Parents will be responsible for arranging and covering costs for their child's early departure.